CBD for Dogs Overview

 There aren’t any FDA-approved, peer-reviewed studies on how CBD affects dogs yet— expect those in the months and years to come.

-Scientists and veterinarians do know that CBD interacts with the endocannabinoid system located in the peripheral and central nervous system.
-Both humans, dogs, as well as other animals host this native biological system.
+Scientists and veterinarians do know that CBD interacts with the endocannabinoid system located in the peripheral and central nervous systems.
+Both humans, dogs, and other animals, have this native biological system.

 Will CBD Make Your Dog High?